 Research on Competency Development and Developing Cultural Competence: Longstanding work within competency development (a broad field concerned with how one develops the ability to do numerous jobs) has suggested that competencies have 3 main components: attitudes, knowledge, and skills (e.g., Kaslow, 2004).
 APA, along with 30 other psychology groups, had a conference to determine by consensus those competencies most central to the practice of psychology (Kaslow et al., 2004).
 The Competencies Conference workgroup considers the domain of individual and cultural diversity as a foundational skill that is required to develop competency in functional domains, such as research and intervention (Rodolfa et al., 2005).
+APA

-APA Guidelines (e.g., for Multicultural Education, Training and Research; for Psychological Practice with Older Adults; Psychological Practice with Gay, Lesbian, and Bisexual Clients; Psychological Practice with Girls and Women; Assessment and Interventions with Persons with Disabilities; Psychological Practice with Transgender and Gender Non-Conforming People) and others (Daniel et al., 2004; Sue & Sue, 2015) suggest that developing personal awareness of one's own biases and experiences - including factors such as oppression, privilege, and discrimination - in combination with learning about the empirical work related to cultural values and psychological factors associated with various cultural groups is necessary for the successful application of culturally competent work as a psychologist.
+Guidelines (e.g., Multicultural; for Psychological Practice with Older Adults [2014]; Psychological Practice with Gay, Lesbian, and Bisexual Clients [2012]; Psychological Practice with Girls and Women [2018]; Assessment and Interventions with Persons with Disabilities [2011]; Psychological Practice with Transgender and Gender Non-Conforming People [2015]) and others (Daniel et al., 2004; Sue, Sue, Neville, & Smith, 2019) suggest that developing personal awareness of one's own biases and experiences - including factors such as oppression, privilege, and discrimination - in combination with learning about the empirical work related to cultural values and psychological factors associated with various cultural groups is necessary for the successful application of culturally competent work as a psychologist.
 Attempts to validate these models of cultural competence development are still in their infancy, but research suggests there are promising improvements on patient and client health outcomes (Truong et al., 2014).
-Programs grounded in competency development and emphasizing developing competency in individual and cultural diversity are consistent with the current standards of practice in psychology (e.g., APA Standards of Accreditation).
+Programs grounded in competency development and emphasizing developing competency in individual and cultural diversity are consistent with the current standards of practice in psychology (e.g., Falender, Shafranske & Falicov, 2014).